 We do not consider Premier Protein Shakes to be healthy due to the artificial flavors, artificial sweeteners and blend of synthetic vitamin additives.

 It may be best to consume whole foods during pregnancy rather than processed food products with artificial flavoring agents, but only a doctor or dietitian can provide specific nutritional advice to a pregnant woman.

 A 2021 meta-study found that artificial sweetener consumption during pregnancy may be associated with increased risk of pre-term delivery and increased birth weight.

 Are Premier Protein Shakes lactose free?

 Premier Protein Shakes are not lactose free.
 They contain milk protein, which contains lactose.
-We would recommend that consumers who are lactose-intolerant avoid Premier Protein Shakes.
+We would recommend that consumers who are lactose-intolerant or lactose-sensitive avoid Premier Protein Shakes.

 Are Premier Protein Shakes keto friendly?

 Premier Protein Shakes contain only 5 grams of carbs, so they can be incorporated into a keto diet.
 Most keto diets allow for up to 50 grams of carbs per day.

 Whey protein will contain slightly less carbs per 30 g protein serving according to the USDA, and we believe whey protein is a better option for keto dieters.